MQCybersec/mqcybersec-website/src/content/writeups/picoctf-rsa-oracle.md

 Okay, so we have an encryption-decryption oracle.
 And judging by how the "ciphertext" is an integer, it's very likely to be RSA.
 Just to clear up our task, we have an AES encrypted message in `secret.enc`, and the encrypted password is given to us.

-So really, all we're given is just $c$, the ciphertext.
+So really, all we're given is just $c$, the ciphertext, which the oracle will refuse to decrypt.
 So we have to take some guesses.

 The most common public exponent used in RSA is $e = 65537$.
 Let's assume they are using this as well.
 We also don't have $n$, so let's get to work on recovering that.